HAMMADIPRO/SVD_downloader/README.md

 # SVD_downloader

-Python3 script to download Saarbruecken Voice Database (SVD)
+This repository contains a Python3 script which allows to download Saarbruecken Voice Database (SVD).